 So what’s the prescription?

 It’s no secret that economic inequality is linked to a shrinking labor movement.
-At the same time union membership began to drop sharply in the 1970s, the share of income going to the richest Americans began to rise.
-The shared prosperity we saw with the growth of the labor movement has withered away, and although labor productivity has almost doubled since 1973, the median wage has grown only 4 percent.
+At the exact same time union membership began to drop sharply in the 1970s, the share of income going to the richest Americans began to rise.
+The shared prosperity we saw with the growth of the labor movement has withered away, and while labor productivity has almost doubled since 1973, the median wage has grown only 4 percent.